wesleygriffin/immersive-visualisation-bof/README.md

----
-title: Immersive Visualisation for Science, Research, and Art.
+# Immersive Visualisation for Science, Research, and Art.
-layout: post
----

 ## SIGGRAPH Birds of a Feather Session

 We cordially invite you to participate in the Birds of a Feather session at